63 Best Books on Java

 14."Cracking the C, C++ and Java Interview" by S G Ganesh and K U Subhash

-“Cracking the C, C++ and Java Interview” is the best book for undergraduate students preparing for campus interviews and for programmers looking for the best opportunities at all levels.
-This book explains the Data structures and Algorithms, C Programming, C++, Java, Operating Systems, Unix Programming, and Unix Shell interview questions.
-It also contains multiple-choice questions, programming theory, and aptitude.
-“Cracking the C, C++ and Java Interview” book is very useful for candidates trying to crack an IT interview.
+“Cracking the C, C++ and Java Interview” is an excellent book recommended for undergraduate students getting ready for campus interviews and programmers seeking great job opportunities.
+It covers various important topics such as Data Structures and Algorithms, C Programming, C++, Java, Operating Systems, Unix Programming, and Unix Shell interview questions.
+The book includes multiple-choice questions, programming theory, and aptitude sections.
+“Cracking the C, C++ and Java Interview” is a valuable resource for candidates aiming to succeed in IT interviews.
+It provides essential knowledge and guidance to help individuals prepare effectively and increase their chances of cracking the interview.

 Best Java Books for Experts/Advanced Programmers